airladon/FigureOne/docs/README.md

 FigureOne provides a number of advanced shapes that combine simple shapes into more interesting objects.

-Advanced shapes are usually [DiagramElementCollection][73]s that orchestrate a number of [DiagramElementPrimitives][939], and provide methods to dynamically update and change the shapes.
+Advanced shapes are usually [DiagramElementCollection][73]s that orchestrate a number of [DiagramElementPrimitives][983], and provide methods to dynamically update and change the shapes.

 ## AdvancedLine

 **Extends DiagramElementCollection**

+-   **See: See [OBJ_LengthAnimationStep][926] for angle animation step options.

+    See [OBJ_PulseWidthAnimationStep][928] for pulse angle animation step options.

--   **See: To test examples, append them to the
+    To test examples below, append them to the
-    <a href="#drawing-boilerplate">boilerplate</a>
+    <a href="#drawing-boilerplate">boilerplate</a>.
     **

 [DiagramElementCollection][73] representing a line.